-The Audit Committee for the last fiscal year consisted of Mr. Van Nostrand, Chairman, Mr. Kellogg and Dr. Hamilton.
+The Audit Committee for the last fiscal year consisted of Mr. Van Nostrand, Chairman, Dr. Sinskey and Dr. Hamilton.
 The Audit Committee has the responsibility and authority described in the Yield10 Audit Committee Charter, which has been approved by the Board of Directors.
-A copy of the Audit Committee Charter is available on our website at http://ir.yield10bio.com/corporate-governance.
-The Board of Directors has determined that the current members of the Audit Committee meet the independence requirements set forth in Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended, and the applicable rules of the Nasdaq Stock Market, and that Mr. Van Nostrand, Mr. Kellogg and Dr. Hamilton each qualify as an "Audit Committee financial expert" under the rules of the SEC.
+A copy of the Audit Committee Charter is available on our website at http:// ir.yield10bio.com/corporate-governance.
+The Board of Directors has determined that the current members of the Audit Committee meet the independence requirements set forth in Rule 10A-3(b)(1) under the Exchange Act, and the applicable rules of Nasdaq, and that Mr. Van Nostrand and Dr. Hamilton each qualify as an "Audit Committee financial expert" under the rules of the SEC.
 The Audit Committee oversees the accounting and financial reporting processes of the Company and its subsidiaries and the audits of the financial statements of the Company.
 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls.

-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with both the management of the Company and RSM US LLP, the Company's independent registered public accounting firm, the audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017, including a discussion of the acceptability of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.
-The Audit Committee authorized a change in the Company's independent registered public accounting firm from PricewaterhouseCoopers LLP to RSM US LLP effective on January 3, 2017.
-Prior to this change, the Audit Committee reviewed the Company's quarterly financial statements for the first three fiscal quarters of the fiscal year ended December 31, 2016 and discussed them with both the management of the Company and PricewaterhouseCoopers LLP prior to including such interim financial statements in the Company's quarterly reports on Form 10-Q and its other filings with the SEC.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with both the management of the Company and RSM US LLP, the Company's independent registered public accounting firm, the audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, including a discussion of the acceptability of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.